£150 payment to help with rising energy costs

 - second homes

 - unoccupied properties (for the purposes of calculating Council Tax)

-- properties where a local authority, a corporate body or other body such as a housing association, the government or governmental body is liable to pay the Council Tax
+- properties where a local authority, a corporate body or another body such as a housing association, the government or a governmental body is liable to pay the Council Tax

 If you pay your Council Tax by Direct Debit